mariopicasso/RockPaperScissors/README.md

 # RockPaperScissors

-In this project I have learned: Javascript DOM manipulation.
+Things that I have learned in this project: Javascript DOM manipulation.
+CSS Flexbox.
 Simple text animation with Javascript.
 HTML and CSS.